QMSTR/qmstr/doc/content/introduction/installation/_index.md

 clients.
 In most scenarios, the master images need to be built on the machine where the software build is started.

-[^gopath_deprecation]: Older versions of the documentation contained references to $GOPATH
-    and recommendations to install programs into $GOPATH/bin.
-Since QMSTR 0.4, GOPATH is not used anymore.
-The Makefiles instead expect that program dependencies like _protoc_ to be found in the PATH.